Ethanlyt/Ethanlyt/README.md

 - 👋 Hi, I’m @Ethanlyt
 - 👀 I’m interested in Programming MEME,,,naehhhh, I am interested in programming !!!
-- 🌱 I’m currently learning SOFTWARE ENGINNERING in University Teknologi Malaysia
+- 🌱 I’m am a student in SOFTWARE ENGINNERING in University Teknologi Malaysia
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...